akkeris/buildshuttle/README.md

 ## Testing

-You'll need to set the additional environment variables for running tests:
+You'll need to set the additional environment variables (minus amazon s3 stuff, it'll skip that) for running tests:

-1. TEST_GM_REGISTRY_HOST - This is the docker private image registry hostname where gold master images are stored.
-2. TEST_GM_REGISTRY_REPO - This is the name of the org (not repo) that should be used for gold master images.
+* `DOCKER_LOGIN` - docker repo password to push test images
+* `DOCKER_PASS` - docker repo login to push test images
+* `DOCKER_HOST` - the docker host to push images, defaults to docker.io
+* `DOCKER_ORG` - the docker org to push images, defaults to akkeris
-3. NGROK_TOKEN - In order to hear callbacks, a NGROK token is necessary, see www.ngrok.com for more information.
+* `NGROK_TOKEN` - In order to hear webhooks, a NGROK token is necessary, see www.ngrok.com for more information.
-4. CODACY_PROJECT_TOKEN - to report code coverage set this token, otherwise reports are produced locally.
+* `CODACY_PROJECT_TOKEN` - to report code coverage set this token, otherwise reports are produced locally.
-5. TEST_MODE=true - Set to true always.

 ```
 npm test
 ```

-## API End points:
+## API

+### Create a build

-`POST /` - PRIVATE
+`POST /`

 With payload: